making business plans a reality

 Situation:

-The Production department for a major energy provider on the East coast of Australia had an annual budget of approximately $120m per annum.
+A major energy provider on the East coast of Australia had an annual multi million dollar budget.
 A diverse stack of activities underpinned the approved budget with demand managers spanning multiple departments and each representing a broad range of value drivers.
-In total, 10 demand channels, 5 departments, 4 budget type categories across a 3 year time horizon werer all represented.
+In total, 10 demand channels, 5 departments, 4 budget type categories across a 3 year time horizon were all represented.
 However, end of year financial lookback assessments would always reveal the same anomaly and budget underspend would always predictably sit at a worrying minus 20%.
 Additionally, integrated activity planning (IAP) meetings would reveal low levels of schedule attainment and high levels of raised emotions as demand managers would compete for the limited available execution resources.
 Senior management were considering placing a forced management adjustment overlay into the approved budget of the upcoming business plan build, leading to significantly eroded value creation in lieu of greater credibility against approved budgets.

 Task: